scottbedard/backend/README.md

 ## Permissions

-Permissions are provided by Spatie's awesome [`laravel-permission`](https://github.com/spatie/laravel-permission) package.
+Permissions are provided by the excellent [`laravel-permission`](https://github.com/spatie/laravel-permission) package.
 By default, a `super admin` role enables all other roles and permissions, **<ins>including the ability to create other super admins</ins>**.
 To create a super admin, execute the following command.

 ```sh
 php artisan backend:assign-role {id} 'super admin'